moby/moby/docs/sources/userguide/trust.md

 be walked from public key to the relevant element, only using links that allow the needed verb.
 When the target element is part of a child namespace of a reached node, that parent node will be used.
 If a path is found between the elements, the content is considered verified.
 By requiring signed content the public key will always be the starting point for verification and will disallow arbitrarily walking the graph without permission originating from the private key.
 For verifying build manifests, the public key is the signer, the verb will be "build", and the relevant content is the image name.

 ### Local caching
-While the trust graph can be considered global, its size is too large propagate to every client wishing to check permissions against the graph.
+While the trust graph can be considered global, its size is too large to propagate to every client wishing to check permissions against the graph.
 Likewise not all permissions are intended to be shared publicly and should only be shared with an audience verifying content which requires those permissions.
-Trust clients will be able to send signed content to a graph provider (called a Trust Server) which will verify the content and return the links in the graph which are needed to verify the content.
-The links will be loaded into a local trust graph and verification will be done directly against the local graph.
-These links can be cached for a period of time allowing for subsequent queries for the same content or content with the same permissions to skip calling the graph provider.
+Trust clients will be able to send signed content to a graph provider which will verify the content and return the links (grants) in the graph which are needed to verify the content.
+The grants will be loaded into a local trust graph and verification will be done directly against the local graph.
+These grants can be cached for a period of time allowing for subsequent queries for the same content or content with the same permissions to skip calling the graph provider.

 ### Sub Graphs
 The global graph may be a collection of public top level elements as well as